Jacksonville Public Library: Collection and services

+The Jacksonville Public Library offers free access to Linkedin Learning for patrons.
+All that is needed to access the program is the member's library card and PIN.

+Another service offered by the Main Library is the Memory Lab.
+Here, library patrons can scan, edit, and restore photos, slides, film, and documents or convert old VHS tapes, audio cassette tapes, and vinyl records using one of their eight digitization stations.
+16mm, 8mm, and Super8 film transfer services and reel-to-reel audio decks are available by appointment.

-In addition to the many programs and services offered by the Jacksonville Public Library, the Main library building houses several art exhibit spaces.
-These include the Gallery on the first floor located next to the Jax Makerspace, spaces on the second floor, and the Betty Francis Gallery on the third floor.
-The Jacksonville Public Library website states the library is “pleased to provide space for exhibits that support its mission to enrich lives, build community, and foster success by bringing people, information, and ideas together.“ Past exhibitions hosted by the library have featured artwork that serves to highlight Florida’s rich cultural and historical heritage.
+In addition to the many programs and services offered by the Jacksonville Public Library, the main library building houses several art exhibit spaces.
+These include the gallery on the first floor located next to the Jax Makerspace, spaces on the second floor, and the Betty Francis Gallery on the third floor.

+Past exhibitions hosted by the library have featured artwork that serves to highlight Florida's rich cultural and historical heritage.
 Notably, in 2018, Haight Street Rat, an original painting by world famous street artist Banksy, was on view at the Jax Makerspace.
 This piece was originally located on an upper wall of a three-story San Francisco bed-and-breakfast until art curator and collector, Brian Greif, paid to have it removed and arranged for the artwork, valued at an estimated $2 million, to be displayed in public spaces all around the country, free of charge.
 To complement this piece, Shawana Brooks, Arts and Culture Developer at the Jacksonville Public Library, curated the exhibition Writing on the Walls: Visual Literacy through Street Art Culture.
 The project called for local street artists to make their mark on a series of wooden panels placed outside Phoenix Art Schools in Jacksonville.
-This exhibition’s timely arrival hit at the peak of Jacksonville’s street art movement, just as the North Florida city was undergoing a massive public art initiative, funded by ArtRepublic’s Community Cultural Development program.
+This exhibition's timely arrival hit at the peak of Jacksonville's street art movement, just as the North Florida city was undergoing a massive public art initiative, funded by ArtRepublic's Community Cultural Development program.

 Website

 The website of the Jacksonville Public Library began in 1993 with the availability of the JAXCAT online public catalog.
-Over the years additional features have been added, such as customers' ability to log in to access their account information, place holds, and renew materials checked out to their account.
+Over the years additional features have been added, such as patrons' ability to log in to access their account information, place holds, and renew materials checked out to their account.
 Online subscription databases are accessible via the website, including magazine and newspaper article databases, and business, health, and literature resources.
 In 2013, the Jacksonville Public Library released a new online library catalog.
 The new catalog is paired with Amazon with a "Buy it Now" feature.
-Patrons that buy items through the new catalog via Amazon will help the library system earn more materials for their collection.
+Patrons who buy items through the new catalog via Amazon will help the library system earn more materials for their collection.
+The Biblioboard helps local authors self-publish e-books.